 In other words, in today's highly competitive environment, not being able to do the routine things routinely is a sure sign of troubled waters ahead.
 Keeping aggregate balance between supply and demand, and making shipments to meet customer's needs, is one of the fundamental things a manufacturing company must learn to do routinely, with a minimum of time, energy, and effort.
 The good news is that this aggregate planning process does not have to be invented.
 It already exists, and is known as Sales and Operations Planning (S&OP).

 The purpose of this paper is first to refresh the reader's understanding of the basic principles, and second to present a framework that will assist the reader in leading an improvement effort back at their own company.
-A detailed audit checklist and a detailed implementation plan will also be made available to those who attend the presentation itself.

 In a manufacturing company, bringing balance to supply and demand is a fundamental "law of nature"—that is, it happens as a natural course of events.
 It's only a matter of who will bring about this balance.
 If the presiding leadership function (management) does not execute this responsibility to the satisfaction of the stakeholders, an outside force will eventually take over bringing about this balance.
 Among these outside forces that will take over are creditors and competitors, neither of which have the company's best interest in mind.